Weight Conversion Guide: From Kilograms to Pounds

 Weight Converter – Frequently Asked Questions

-1. How do I convert kilograms to pounds (kg to lbs)?
+How do I convert kilograms to pounds (kg to lbs)?

 The exact formula is: pounds = kilograms × 2.20462.
-Type the value in kilograms into the “From” box, choose “Kilograms (kg)”, select “Pounds (lb)” as the “To” unit and the calculator will do it for you.
+Type the value in kilograms into the "From" box, choose Kilograms (kg), select Pounds (lb) as the "To" unit and the calculator will show the result instantly.

-2. How do I convert pounds to kilograms (lbs to kg)?
+How do I convert pounds to kilograms (lbs to kg)?

-3. Which weight units does this calculator support?
+Which weight units does this calculator support?

 This converter works with milligrams, grams, kilograms, metric tons, ounces, pounds, stones and US tons.
 When you enter a value, the "All Unit Conversions" section shows the equivalent weight in every supported unit.

-4. Is this weight converter accurate enough for everyday use?
+Is this weight converter accurate enough for everyday use?

 Yes.
-The calculator uses standard, high-precision conversion factors and rounds the result to a practical number of decimal places.
+The calculator uses standard high-precision conversion factors and rounds the result to a practical number of decimal places.
 It is suitable for cooking, fitness tracking, shipping estimates and school work.

 You can use the converter to switch between kg, lb and stones when reading growth charts or recording body weight.
-For health decisions always follow guidance from your doctor and use our results as a helpful reference only.
+For health decisions always follow guidance from your doctor and use these results as a helpful reference only.

-6. What is a stone in kilograms and pounds?
+What is a stone in kilograms and pounds?

 One stone is exactly 14 pounds, which equals 6.35029 kilograms.
 The "stone" unit is mainly used in the UK and Ireland for body weight.

-7. Does the weight converter work on mobile phones?
+Does the weight converter work on mobile phones?

-8. Can I download my weight conversions?
+Can I download my weight conversions?

 Yes.
 Every conversion you make is stored in the history area.
 You can export this list as a TXT file or as a CSV file that opens in Excel or Google Sheets for further analysis.